dev-dom/BASH/README.md

 # BASH
-All purpose code ready to be modified and used for sysadmin tasks
+General purpose code ready to be modified and used for real life sysadmin tasks